changeforthebetter

 Can we truly please everyone?
 No, obviously, we cannot.

 To illustrate, if you usually buy fast fashion, you would never check out our selection.
-If you like to show off logo emblazoned garments, we are not for you.
+If you like showing off logo-emblazoned garments, we are not for you.
 If you are a passive consumer, perhaps you will not interact with us.

 Over about twenty-five years in the fashion field, we saw the rise and fall of the system.
 A fast-paced environment in which profit and marketing took over creativity.
 And ultimately, it led to the exploitation of people and the planet.
 This system now needs a new air, something more, beyond that glossy facade.
 Creative visions supported by a conscious approach.